Synergy Between Quantum Circuits and Tensor Networks: Short-cutting the Race to Practical Quantum Advantage: Median Optimization Performance from Sec.

 \section{Median Optimization Performance from Sec.~\ref{sec:results}}

-In addition to the best of $6$ optimization runs shown in Fig.~\ref{fig:training_results}, we here report the bootstrapped median and 25-75 percentile of the losses.
+In addition to the best of $6$ optimization runs shown in Fig.~\ref{fig:training_results}, we here report the median and 25-75 percentile of the losses throughout the optimization.
+The statistics were gathered by bootstrapping, which is a common data re-sampling strategy to enhance the robustness of uncertainty estimates.
 Fig.~\ref{fig:median_training_results} shows that initializing the PQC circuits with classically found MPS solutions is beneficial in all cases and significantly enhances the trainability of the models.
 In the cases of the Cardinality dataset in the generative modeling task, and the Heisenberg ground state minimization, the synergistic optimization framework shows continuous improvements with increasing MPS bond dimension $\chi$.
 The case of the BAS dataset is different.
-As discussed in Sec.~\ref{sec:results}, the BAS dataset is a 2d-correlated dataset, whereas the MPS solutions are 1d-correlated.
+As discussed in Sec.~\ref{sec:results}, the BAS dataset is a dataset which exhibits strong correlations between bits within the same row or column, which means that it is a 2d-correlated dataset.
+On the other hand, the MPS solutions, due to the line-graph of the TN, are particularly well-suited to represent 1d-correlated states.
 This introduces an unbeneficial bias miss-match which the PQC after circuit extension needs to un-learn.
 In such cases, initializing the PQC with large $\chi$ MPS may not deliver the desired robust improvements.
 Still, the synergistic approach with any $\chi$ greatly outperforms the uninformed random initialization and also the near-identity initialization, which was empirically shown to deal with barren plateaus~\cite{grant2019initialization}.